-- 1.3.1.
-The requirements of this standard are based on experience, research and testing, and/or the standards of other organizations.
-The advice of manufacturers, users, trade associations, jurisdictions and/or loss control specialists was also considered. - 1.3.2.
-The requirements of this standard reflect tests and practices used to examine characteristics of flood mitigation equipment.
-Flood mitigation equipment having characteristics not anticipated by this standard may be tested if demonstrated performance is equal or superior to that required by this standard, or if the intent of the standard is met.

-Alternatively, flood mitigation equipment that has met all of the requirements identified in this standard may not be acceptable if other conditions which adversely affect performance exist or if the intent of this standard is not met.
-It is the sole discretion of the testing laboratory.
+- 1.3.1 The requirements of this standard are based on experience, research, and testing, and/or the standards of other organizations.
+The advice of manufacturers, users, trade associations, jurisdictions and/or loss control specialists was also considered. - 1.3.2 The requirements of this standard reflect tests and practices used to examine characteristics of flood mitigation equipment for the purpose of obtaining certification.
+Flood mitigation equipment having characteristics not anticipated by this standard may be certified if demonstrated performance is equal or superior to that required by this standard, or if the intent of the standard is met. - Alternatively, flood mitigation equipment that has met all of the requirements identified in this standard may not be certified if other conditions which adversely affect performance exist or if the intent of this standard is not met.
+It is the sole discretion of the certification agency whether certification shall be granted.